-I love Perisher Ski Resort and I’m proud to call it my local.
-Having come a lot over the last 10 years, I know this resort intimately and would love to see some improvements to make on par with other world class ski resorts.
+I love Perisher Ski Resort, and I’m proud to call it my local.
+Having come a lot over the last 10 years, I know this resort intimately and would love to see some improvements to make on par with other world-class ski resorts.

 - Take a leaf out of the Japanese model and introduce vending machines with hot/cold drinks and some quick food options.
-This is will be COVID-19 friendly and help reduce crowds at food courts and cafes so people can grab and go.
+This will be COVID-19 friendly and help reduce crowds at food courts and cafes so people can grab and go.

 - Introduce a fast food healthy option like Subway to keep the other vendors honest (like at Hakuba Goryu resort, Japan) with their pricing.

-- Invite more local vendors (like Sundance Bakehouse) to scatter around the resort in a creative and COVID-19 friendly manner, for example, a container cafe with quick Asian dining, French Crepery or other quick food options that people can ride by.
+- Invite more local vendors (like Sundance Bakehouse) to scatter around the resort in a creative and COVID-19 friendly manner, for example, a container cafe with quick Asian dining, French Creperie, or other quick food options that people can ride by.

 - Introduce more wholesome food options at food courts at reasonable prices.

-Upgrade chairlifts – Most of the chairlifts are old and slow, especially on the Mount Perisher side, Pretty Valley, Interceptor which connects to Blue Cow and so on.
+Upgrade chairlifts – Most of the chairlifts are old and slow, especially on the Mount Perisher side, Pretty Valley, Interceptor, which connects to Blue Cow, and so on.
 Improving these chairlifts will attract more people to the resort and reduce the waiting times for catching a lift.

-Improve accessibility – There are some awesome runs like Roller Coaster and Copperhead Road/Winter Way which deserve their own chairlift or at least a t-bar.
-This will take the pressure off surrounding chairlifts which gets crowded especially around lunch time.
+Improve accessibility – There are some awesome runs like Roller Coaster and Copperhead Road/Winter Way, which deserve their own chairlift or at least a t-bar.
+This will take the pressure off surrounding chairlifts, which gets crowded, especially around lunchtime.